The Great Love (1925 film)

-The Great Love is a 1925 American silent comedy film directed by Marshall Neilan based upon his own story, scripted by Benjamin Glazer.
+The Great Love is a lost 1925 American silent comedy film directed by Marshall Neilan based upon his own story, scripted by Benjamin Glazer.
 The film stars Robert Agnew, Viola Dana, and ZaSu Pitts.

 Plot

-The story of the affection for an elephant, Norma.
+As described in a film magazine review, Dr. Lawrence Tibbits, a struggling young doctor in a rural community, gets a big fee for curing Norma, a circus elephant who was injured in a fire.
+Later Norma causes him considerable trouble, as she constantly breaks loose and seeks her benefactor, destroying property en route.
+Tibbits' rival for the love of Minette Bunker kidnaps the latter.
+Tibbits goes to her rescue, aided by Norma and an army of Boy Scouts.
+When his automobile runs out of fuel, Tibbits rides Nora to the shack where Minette is being held.
+Minette is saved and all ends happily.

 Cast

 Preservation

 With no prints of The Great Love located in any film archives, it is a lost film.